 Benidorm in April - Benidorm is the perfect all year round holiday destination, but find out exactly what to expect from a holiday here during the month of April.

-This page will cover the weather, special events held during April, the clientele and first hand experiences from holiday makers.
+This page covers the weather, special events held during April, the clientele and first hand experiences from holiday makers.

 April may be less crowded compared to the peak summer months.
 However the number of tourists can vary depending on factors such as school holidays, public holidays, and other events happening in the area, making certain weeks busier than others.